yesihaveidea/myrtille/DOCUMENTATION.md

 - `EnterpriseDomain`, this is the name of your domain (i.e. MYDOMAIN or mydomain.local) if myrtille is part of it or the domain controller FQDN or IP otherwise
 - Restart Myrtille.Services windows service to use the new settings

-To specify a customer path for the MyrtilleEnterprise database or use another SQL server amend Myrtille.Services app.config connectionString
+To specify a customer path for the MyrtilleEnterprise database or use another SQL server, amend Myrtille.Services app.config connectionString

 If you wish to create your own enterprise adapter (with a different authentication, database or behavior), `Myrtille.Services.Contracts` contains the interfaces you need.